 Separation and divorce can be emotionally charged, leading some individuals to express their frustrations by putting their ex-spouse down, especially in front of their children.
-However, this harmful behavior can have lasting negative consequences for both the children and the co-parenting relationship.
-In this blog, we will explore the dangers of speaking negatively about one's ex-partner in front of children and highlight the importance of fostering a healthy co-parenting dynamic during and after separation.
+However, this harmful behaviour can have lasting negative consequences for both the children and the co-parenting relationship.

 Children love and care about both of their parents.
 When one parent belittles or speaks negatively about the other, it can create confusion, guilt, and emotional distress.
 They may feel torn between loyalty to each parent, leading to increased anxiety, depression, and self-esteem issues.